Shareece Wright

-Early years
+Early life

 Wright played football at Colton High School in Colton, California, where he was a star player.
 He had 68 tackles and 2 sacks in 2005, plus ran for 1,094 yards on 78 carries (14.1 avg.) with 16 TDs and caught 13 passes for 336 yards (25.8 avg.) with 4 TDs despite missing the first 2 games with a broken left hand.
 He also ran track at Colton, where he posted a best of 10.9 seconds in the 100-meter dash.

 College career

-Wright was a backup cornerback and key special teams player as a freshman in 2006, his first year at USC.
+Wright was a backup cornerback and key special teams player as a freshman in 2006, his first year at the University of Southern California.
 Overall in 2006 while appearing in all 13 games, he had 15 tackles and 2 fumble recoveries (versus Arizona State and Stanford).

 Wright was used often as USC's nickel back and also played on special teams as a sophomore in 2007.
 Overall in 2007 while appearing in 11 games (all but Stanford and Arizona), he had 29 tackles, including 3.5 for losses of 26 yards (with an 8-yard sack), plus 4 deflections.

 Wright started USC's first 2 games (Virginia and Ohio State) of his 2008 junior season at cornerback and was productive, but then suffered a hairline fracture in his neck in practice prior to the Oregon State game and was sidelined the rest of the season.

 Wright was set to start at cornerback as a junior in 2009, but was ruled academically ineligible in 2009 fall camp and had to sit out the regular season.
 He regained his eligibility for the bowl game against Boston College and started that contest, getting 2 tackles and an interception (which set up a USC touchdown).
 He was limited in 2009 spring practice while recuperating from a neck injury.

-The 2010 season was the only one in which he was a full-time member of USC's secondary, as he started all games he played in and was voted a team captain.
+The 2010 season was the only one in which he was a full-time member of the Trojans' secondary, as he started all games he played in and was voted a team captain.